 Think about it for a moment.
 If you don’t invest in a home inspector to look through and identify problems throughout your home, you’re leaving a lot of money on the table.
 Even if it’s only small repairs and replacements, those defects can let you negotiate a lower selling price.
 A faulty plumbing system or some minor damage to the home can be detrimental to a home’s overall value.
 If you’re selling your home, a pre-listing inspection can help you determine a reasonable asking price.
 Who knows… you might even be able to sell your home for a little bit more than what you thought!

 Finding a home inspector doesn’t have to be a hassle when you’re selling a home.
 But it’s better to find one so you can make sure the house is in good shape before you buy or sell.
 A thorough home inspection is the best option in more ways than one.
-It’s better for the value for your home, saves time and headaches for the new homeowners, and saves lives by doing away with potential dangers.
+Your home inspection cost is worth it in exchange for knowing the value for your home, saving time and headaches for the new homeowners.
+Plus, it saves lives by doing away with potential dangers.

 What Is The Average Home Inspection Cost in Florida?

 The average cost of a home inspection in Florida is $302, with a typical range of $254-$374.
 This is for average-sized homes.